helsont/Diactoros/README.md

 # Diactoros

-This is the Swipes Push Notification Server.
-All notifications to the Apple Push Notification server (APN) and the Google Cloud Messaging server (GCM) go through this server.
+This is a easy to use Push Notification Server that can send notifications to the Apple Push Notification server (APN) and the Google Cloud Messaging server (GCM).

 There are two primary endpoints for the server:
 * ``/APN``
 * ``/GCM``

-Each endpoint servers the respective server.
+Each endpoint works for the respective server.
 ___
 ### Setup
 Change the env file to have the filenames of the respective production/staging key or certificate.